How Snowflake tackled limitations of legacy data warehouses18.06.2020

 Dive into Snowflake Cloud Data Platform series, Part 4

 Cloud data warehousing emerged as an answer to recognizing the limitations of conventional data warehouses.
 Most of the companies are realizing the importance of shifting their legacy to cloud.
 Let’s explain why this is happening now and how it differs from the on-prem data warehouse.

 Not so long ago, the only data businesses collected was written down manually.
 The scale and growth of data was predictable and therefore it was easy to foresee the size and functionality of the needed warehouse.
 Still, you needed the hardware, server rooms and operational costs to maintain it.

-- With Snowflake, you pay for the compute and storage you actually use.
+With Snowflake Cloud data Platform, you pay for the compute and storage you actually use.
 No upfront capex investment.

 The digital world changed the volume, types and sources of data businesses are receiving.
 Websites, mobile phones, machines, sensors, applications – and the list goes on.
 This kind of data is using semi-structured languages (data that’s difficult to track in a fixed format) as opposed to SQL.
 Because they were so different, they were difficult and time consuming to integrate with the data coming from internal sources, which used some form of SQL – the standard and structured language used for storing data.

 With Snowﬂake, you can easily store, transform and analyse structured and semi-structured data together.